 - As the women were going, Jesus met them.
 They clasped His feet and worshipped Him.
 Then Jesus said, "Don't be afraid.
 Tell my brothers to go to Galilee; they will see me there." - After the women left, the guards told the chief priests everything that had happened.
-The priests and elders bribed the soldiers to say that Jesus' disciples stole His body, and they promised to keep the soldiers out of trouble with the governor.

-- So the soldiers took the money and spread the lie, which some people still believe today. - The eleven disciples went to Galilee.
+The priests and elders gave the soldiers a large amount of money, saying, "Tell everyone that Jesus' disciples stole His body during the night, while you were sleeping.
+If you get in trouble with the governor, we will keep you out of trouble."
+So the soldiers took the money and spread the lie, which some people still believe today. - The eleven disciples went to Galilee.
 When they saw Jesus, they worshipped Him, but some doubted.
 Then Jesus said, "Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age" (v.
 19-20).
 This is the Great Commission, a command that still applies to us today.